Thank you for your interest in Center for English Discussion Class.

 A3: The contract term is from April 1 through March 31 of the following year.
 The contract is possibly renewed up to four times (in principle, for a total of 5 years maximum upon the mutual agreement of both parties).
 In some cases, positions may also be able to commence from September 1 (the second semester of the Japanese academic calendar).

-Q4: Can I work part-time for this position?
+Q4: Is it possible to work part-time in this position?

-A4: No. This position is a full-time position only.
+A4: No. This is a full-time position only.

 Q5: Can I select the Rikkyo campus where I will teach?

 A5: No. Your main campus will be in Ikebukuro.
-All English Instructors will be assigned to teach classes at both the Ikebukuro and Niiza campuses.
+All English Instructors and Program Managers will be assigned to teach lessons at both the Ikebukuro and Niiza campuses.

 Q6: I am a non-native speaker of English.
 Can I apply for this position?